Swap2023/EDA-SURVEY/README.md

-# EXPLORATORY DATA ANALYSIS -SURVEY
+# EXPLORATORY DATA ANALYSIS -SURVEY.
 IN THIS PROJECT ON THE BASIS OF DATA SET FROM KAGGLE BELOW QUERIES ARE RESOLVED BY USING PYTHON & LIBRARIES COMMANDS: dala analysis, data clean up, data visualization tasks are completed.
 COMMANDS USED:-
 The commands that are used in the video -
 # head( )